johnsyweb/vim-makeshift/README.md

 ------------

-This plug-in works by looking for known build files in the current working directory and sets `'makeprg'`; by default this happens on start-up.
+This plug-in works by looking for known build files in the current working directory upwards, and sets `'makeprg'`; by default this happens on start-up.
 You can use the command to re-evaluate `'makeprg'`:

     :Makeshift